 You should get started on your case quickly.
 Louisiana statute CC Art.
 3492 generally offers only one year before you lose the right to take the case to trial.
 Some people have less time based on their case’s circumstances.

-You can speak with Laborde Earles Injury Lawyers about your injuries and crash for free today.
-Our team member is available to talk with you now.
+You can speak with Laborde Earles Injury Lawyers about your injuries and accident for free today during a consultation.
 We represent victims suffering ankle and foot pain after a car accident in Lafayette, New Orleans, Alexandria, Marksville, and surrounding parishes.

-Call (337) 777-7777 now to learn more about your free consultation.
-We are a contingency fee personal injury firm; you will not pay any upfront fees for our representation.
+Call (337) 777-7777 to learn more during your free consultation.
+We are a contingency-fee personal injury firm; you will not pay any upfront fees for our representation.